nats-io/jparse/README.md

 more efficient way to parse JSON data, our index overlay JSON parser is the ideal solution.
 Try it today and experience the power of real-time JSON parsing for yourself!

-## What is an Index overlay parser
+## What is an Index overlay parser?

 An index overlay parser is a type of parser used for processing structured data, particularly JSON data.
 Unlike traditional parsers that typically parse the entire data document before returning the results,